Phoebe Wagner and Brontë Christopher Wieland, eds: Sunvault. Stories of Solarpunk and Eco-Speculation (2017)

 Les Guerillères is a poetic evocation of a band of women fighters for liberation from sexist oppression.
 It is quoted prominently, but without comment, in Open Road's 1978 article.
 In its emphasis on the necessary purgative power of destruction as a prerequisite for creation it is close to Bakunin's formula equating the two.

 Bernard Wolfe: Limbo (1952, abridged 1961; aka Limbo 90)

-Comic book series, recommended by Common Action at the panel “Beyond The Dispossessed: Anarchism and Science Fiction” at the Seattle Anarchist Bookfair in October 2009.
+Graphic novel series, recommended by Common Action at the panel 'Beyond The Dispossessed: Anarchism and Science Fiction' at the Seattle Anarchist Bookfair in October 2009.
 Also included in the Think Galactic reading list.
 The DMZ is the no man's land of Manhattan in the second American civil war.

 John C. Wright: The Golden Age (2002)